-Within our own business and in the metals industries more widely, we are committed to both driving and lending support to sustainability initiatives.
+Within our own business and in the metals and mining industries more widely, we are committed to both driving and lending support to sustainability initiatives.

 The London Metal Exchange (LME) and the Aluminium Stewardship Initiative (ASI) have developed a Memorandum of Understanding to underpin collaboration on responsible aluminium value chains.

 Key areas of focus include:

 - Use of ASI Certification to evidence aluminium brands’ compliance with LME responsible sourcing requirements which are centred on the OECD Due Diligence Guidance

 - The potential use of ASI Certification, metrics and audits to support LME initiatives to bring together buyers and sellers interested in aluminium with sustainability assurance